 “Regardless of the progress that has been made, the tax issue must be resolved before discussions can continue,” Cantor said in a statement.
 “Given this impasse, I will not be participating in today's meeting, and I believe it is time for the President to speak clearly and resolve the tax issue.”
 Earlier this week Cantor had repeatedly expressed frustration that President Obama had not been more directly involved in the budget negotiations.

-Sen. Jon Kyl, R-AZ., who represents Senate Republicans in the meetings, also dropped out, citing the same concerns as Cantor.
-Subsequently, scheduled budget talks for the afternoon and Friday were cancelled.
+An aide for Sen. Jon Kyl, R-AZ., who represents Senate Republicans in the meetings, confirmed that he would also pull out of the meetings, citing the same concerns as Cantor.
+Subsequently, scheduled budget talks for the afternoon were cancelled.

 Kyl and Senate Minority Leader Mitch McConnell of Kentucky issued a joint statement on the issue of taxes.
 “The White House and Democrats are insisting on job-killing tax hikes and new spending.
 That proposal won’t address our fiscal crisis, our jobs crisis, or protect and reform entitlements.
 And a bill with new spending and higher taxes would fail with bipartisan opposition – as it should.
 President Obama needs to decide between his goal of higher taxes, or a bipartisan plan to address our deficit.
 He can’t have both.
 But we need to hear from him.”